 To help us understand you better and provide you with information about other products which may be suitable and relevant, we will use your personal information to create a profile of you and your circumstances.
 This allows us to provide more relevant, accurate and tailored services to you.
 For example, we may assess your income and expenditure to determine whether you would be eligible for a debt solution through us.
 We believe we have a legitimate interest to do this and that it is not against your rights.

-However, if you don’t want us to profile your personal information this way, to then better enable us to tailor any marketing communications to you, you can contact us to let us know that you wish for your personal data not to be used in this way.
+Alternatively, if you don’t want us to profile your personal information this way, to then better enable us to tailor any marketing communications to you, you can contact us at [email protected] to let us know that you wish for your personal data not to be used in this way.

 Reviews and Market Research

-Where we have a copy of your personal information we may contact you to ask you to provide a review about the services you’ve received or where we are carrying out market research which may help us design future products and services or to help improve our current services.
+Where we have, or a third party research company such as Feefo has, a copy of your personal information we may contact you to ask you to provide a review about the services you’ve received or where we are carrying out market research which may help us design future products and services or to help improve our current services.
 Although this information would really help us, you wouldn’t be required to provide us with this information unless you were happy to.
 We consider that this is in our legitimate interests to contact you in this way for market research purposes.

 Legal or Regulatory Obligation

 We are required to process your personal information where we have a legal or regulatory obligation to do so, for example, to adhere to anti-money laundering or our regulatory obligations.

 Responding to complaints or enquiries

 If you make an enquiry or complaint with us, we will use your personal information to investigate the complaint and deal with your enquiry.
 We have a legal and regulatory obligation to deal with your complaint appropriately.